What's the Difference Between Live Resin & Live Rosin?

 - Exploring the unique differences and similarities of live resin and live rosin and how they are made.

+Qualified medical marijuana patients are experimenting with new products from their local dispensaries.
 As the cannabis industry continues to expand around the world, the market itself has diversified and shifted in a variety of ways.

 Most importantly for the consumer, the range of products available has exploded since the days of full prohibition.